jstetich/LCWMD_Monitoring_sum/Analysis/DO_Analysis_Summary.md

 Note that we filter out data from 2019 because that is only a partial year, which might affect estimation of things like seasonal trends.
-We could add it back in, but with care….
+We could add it back in, but with care.

 ``` r
 fn <- "Full_Data.csv"